Dealing with leaf fall

 Please see below the link to the 2023/2024 Leafing Schedule.
 The leafing schedule will begin on 1 December 2023 and spans across a 16 week period until 15 March 2024.
 Not all roads will be listed in the schedule however, because the fortnightly Ward Based Cleanse will pick up the roads not included in the schedule.
 Please see our Street Cleansing page for the Ward Based Cleansing Schedule.

 If there is excessive leaf fall, and the road is not listed in the schedule, please log a report through the website for assessment and reactive action, if required.

 What about the leaves in my garden?

-It is the responsibility of the property owner to clear leaves off their own land and we will not use our scheduled teams to clear leaves from private property.
-Please do not sweep leaves onto the pavements after our teams have carried out leaf clearance as this will use up our resource scheduling in a return visit.
+It is the responsibility of the property owner to clear leaves off their own land, our teams will not clear leaves from private property.
+Please do not sweep leaves onto the pavements after our teams have carried out leaf clearance as this will affect the schedule if our teams have to schedule in a return visit.